Carbon Emission Reduction and Fuel-saving Technology

 In August 2019, dynaCERT launched its HydraGENTM HG2 line.
 The HG2 units are smaller and provide similar advantages to the HG1 model.
 The HG2 unit is ideal for use in smaller diesel engines used in buses, class 2 and class 7 vehicles, refrigerator trailers and containers, mobile construction equipment, small generators and smaller trucks typically found in Europe and India.

 Diesel Trucking Market

-Carbon emission reduction and increased full economy are the HydraGenTM’s two most critical features for the transportation industry of today and tomorrow.
+Carbon emission reduction and increased fuel economy are the HydraGENTM’s two most critical features for the transportation industry of today and tomorrow.

-dynaCERT’s initial HydraGenTM unit design is targeted at transport trucks and is capable of delivering 3 liters per minute.
+dynaCERT,’s initial HydraGENTM unit design is targeted at transport trucks and is capable of delivering three liters per minute.
 The system is powered directly from the vehicle’s power system for high electrical efficiency.
-The water reservoir is housed in the cab of the truck and the rest of the system is contained in a light weight, impact resistant, Kraton modified ABS cabinet that is mounted to the outside of the vehicle.
+The water reservoir and the rest of the system is contained in a lightweight, impact-resistant, Kraton-modified ABS cabinet that is mounted to the outside of the vehicle.

-While initial production will focus on sales to the trucking industry, the company is also poised to become a major supplier of carbon emission reduction technology to the automotive, light-truck, rail, marine and off-grid power sectors.
+While initial production is expected to focus on sales to the trucking industry, the company is also poised to become a major supplier of carbon emission reduction technology to the automotive, light-truck, rail, marine and off-grid power sectors.